About BLT

 Tools

 Practical resources such as checklists, model forms, and worksheets.
 Tools can be picked up easily to assist in practitioners’ work, whether they provide a quick guide to a topic or can be incorporated directly into a workflow.
-They consist of both the tool document itself—supported formats include PDFs, text documents, spreadsheets, and slideshows—and at least 200 words of introductory narrative describing in what circumstances the tool is useful and contextualizing the information it contains.
+They consist of both the tool document itself—supported formats include PDFs, text documents, spreadsheets, and slideshows—and at least 200 words of introductory narrative describing in what circumstances the tool is useful and providing context.
 Tools are published behind a paywall, accessible to members of the American Bar Association’s Business Law Section.
-Examples of tools include “The Art of Case Management: A Former Judge’s Tool for Mastering Deadlines,” “Model Standstill/Tolling Agreement,” and “Data License Checklist.”
+Examples of tools include “Intellectual Property Due Diligence Checklist for Lenders,” “Pro-Buyer AI Addendum,” and “The Art of Case Management: A Former Judge’s Tool for Mastering Deadlines.”

 Publication Guidelines

 Business Law Today publishes articles and tools consistently as they are ready to go, while month-in-briefs are published monthly.
 Publicity emails go out at the start of the month and at mid-month.
-A submitted article can take anywhere from a few days to a few months to move from submission to publication, depending on the nearest publication date, available peer reviewers, length of piece, and editorial calendar; it’s best to plan for about two weeks as turn-around time.
+A submitted article can take anywhere from a few days to a few months to move from submission to publication, depending on the nearest publication date, available peer reviewers, length of piece, and editorial calendar; it’s best to plan for at least two weeks of turnaround time.

 The tone of the site tends toward journalistic and casual, less formal than much of legal and academic writing.
 Authors are not paid and maintain full publication rights following their appearance on the site.
 Business Law Today does not reprint previously published articles.
 We are, however, able to work with repurposed client alerts.